adrianoselmi/adrianoselmi.github.io/_posts/2020-05-31-Site-Designs-Hidden-Columns.markdown

 ---
 layout: post
-title:  "Welcome to Jekyll!"
+title:  "Site Designs: adding a column hidden from new, edit and view forms"
 date:   2020-05-31 20:57:09 +0100
-categories: jekyll update
+categories: SharePoint Site Designs
 ---
+[Home][home]

 You’ll find this post in your `_posts` directory.
 Go ahead and edit it and re-build the site to see your changes.
 You can rebuild the site in many different ways, but the most common way is to run `jekyll serve`, which launches a web server and auto-regenerates your site when a file is updated.

 Jekyll requires blog post files to be named according to the following format: